Prisoner's dilemma: Environmental studies

 An important difference between climate-change politics and the prisoner's dilemma is uncertainty; the extent and pace at which pollution can change climate is not known.
 The dilemma faced by governments is therefore different from the prisoner's dilemma in that the payoffs of cooperation are unknown.
 This difference suggests that states will cooperate much less than in a real iterated prisoner's dilemma, so that the probability of avoiding a possible climate catastrophe is much smaller than that suggested by a game-theoretical analysis of the situation using a real iterated prisoner's dilemma.

-Osang and Nandy (2003) provide a theoretical explanation with proofs for a regulation-driven win-win situation along the lines of Michael Porter's hypothesis, in which government regulation of competing firms is substantial.
+Thomas Osang and Arundhati Nandy provide a theoretical explanation with proofs for a regulation-driven win-win situation along the lines of Michael Porter's hypothesis, in which government regulation of competing firms is substantial.

 Animals

-Cooperative behavior of many animals can be understood as an example of the prisoner's dilemma.
-Often animals engage in long-term partnerships, which can be more specifically modeled as iterated prisoner's dilemma.
-For example, guppies inspect predators cooperatively in groups, and they are thought to punish non-cooperative inspectors.
+Cooperative behavior of many animals can be understood as an example of the iterated prisoner's dilemma.
+Often animals engage in long-term partnerships; for example, guppies inspect predators cooperatively in groups, and they are thought to punish non-cooperative inspectors.

 Vampire bats are social animals that engage in reciprocal food exchange.
-Applying the payoffs from the prisoner's dilemma can help explain this behavior:
+Applying the payoffs from the prisoner's dilemma can help explain this behavior.